A Nursing Strike: How to Make it Through

 Those eight days of the nursing strike were tough.
 I felt like I was in limbo.
 Was Chulengo going to stop forever?
 Was he going to come back?
 Being a “recovering” Type-A person, I felt some resentment towards him after the first couple of days because I just wanted to know.
 I wished he could have said, “Hey mom, I am not feeling like it right now, but I will be back, don’t worry.”
 Or, “Hey mom, I think I am done nursing.
 Don’t stress about maintaining your supply.”

 Eight days was a long time to not nurse.
-I reached out to my lactation consultant during this time, and she provided me with great encouragement which I want to share with you.
-If you find yourself in the middle of a nursing strike remember:
+I reached out to my lactation consultant, Summer with Done Naturally during this time, and she provided me with great encouragement which I want to share with you.
+If you find yourself in the middle of a nursing strike remember these tips below

 - Continue to offer the breast as often as you can.